Getting started with Kelloo

 Here is how to adjust the length of a project:

-- Select resize.
+- Select the resize tab.

 Pro tip

-Stretch and adjust is used to control what happens to the total amount of work in a project when you resize it.
+You can control what happens to the total amount of work in a project when you resize it.

 Here is a simple example.
 You have a 10 week project with a total amount of work of 100 days (10 days per week).
 You extend the project to 20 weeks.

-- If you adjust the work, the total work will adjust to 200 days and 10 days per week will be scheduled.
+- If you adjust the work, the total work will adjust to 200 days and 10 days per week will still be scheduled.

 Delay or advance the timing of projects